Red Mite in Chicken Houses

 Red Mites crawl out of their hiding places and feed on the birds between one and two hours each night.
 They don't like daylight and live in cracks and crevices in the hen house as this is where they deposit their eggs.

 When the nest conditions are correct the mite larvae hatch 2-3 days after being laid.
-The time it takes for a mite to go from egg to adult is 7 days.
+The time it takes for a mite to go from egg to egg-laying adult is 7 days.
 This short cycle can cause Red Mite infestations to grow very rapidly.
-Even without a food source Red Mite can survive for as long as 8 months or more, making them a very hardy pest.
+Even without a food source Red Mite can survive for as long as 9 months or more, making them a very hardy pest.

-Constant checking is needed during warm weather but we also advise that you should continue with a cleaning product like Flyte Mite Spray and a liberal sprinkling of Diatomaceous Earth Powder throughout the winter as well.
+Constant checking is needed during warm weather but we also advise that you should continue with a cleaning product like Flyte Mite Ready-to-Use Spray and a liberal sprinkling of Diatomaceous Earth Powder throughout the winter as well.

 Spotting the Red Mite signs